 What Is Drip Edge?

-Drip edges are metal strips shaped like an “L,” placed at your roof’s edge.
+Drip edges are a metal strip shaped like an “L,” placed at your roof’s edge.
 This is not just any metal strip but your home’s guard against water damage.

 It cleverly channels rainwater straight into the gutter, keeping it away from the fascia (the board along the roof line).